accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 ###### iOS

 1. Activate the **Increase contrast** option (*Settings &gt; Accessibility &gt; Text display and size &gt; Increase contrast*) or, if present in the application, activate the replacement mechanism enabling graphic elements to be displayed with a sufficient contrast ratio.
-1. Locate the information-carrying graphic elements on the screen and for each
+1. Locate the information-conveying graphic elements on the screen and for each
 	- Identify which colour(s) of the component are necessary to identify the location and/or the information conveyed (this could be the border, the colour of an icon, the background colour);
 	- Identify the adjacent colours that have an impact on the visibility of the component colour(s).
 1. Locate interactive components on the screen that may have several states (hovered, focused, activated, checked) and for each